tomography/tomobank/docs/source/data/docs.data.localarea.rst

 Detection and quantification of grey level differences of ca. 1% in the electrode particles – local tomography is making this challenging task even more difficult.
-Standard solutions used at the TOMCAT beamline (e.g. constant padding) :cite:`paganin:02` are not sufficient in the phase retrieved case, if small grey level differences need to be reliably detected.
+Standard solutions used at the TOMCAT beamline (e.g. constant padding) are not sufficient in the phase retrieved case :cite:`paganin:02`, if small grey level differences need to be reliably detected.

 +-----------------------------------------+----------------------------+
 |             tomo_ID                     | 00070                      |